mahmoudimus/ac/docs/public/guides/project-activity-tutorial.md

 1. Add the following content:
 	````
 	/* add-on script */
-	// helper stuff
+	// Helper
 	(function() {
 	    "use strict";

-    // get the parameters from the query string
+    // Get parameters from the query string
-    // and sticks them in an object
+    // and place in an object
     window.getQueryParams = function(qs) {
         qs = qs.split("+").join(" ");